krunal16-c/MachineLearningProjects/README.md

 ![MachineLearningProjects](download.jfif)

-In this repository I will keep my projects that I used for machine learning FIRST PROJECT - Rock vs Mine---->>>
+In this repository I will keep my projects that I used for machine learning.<br/>
+FIRST PROJECT - Rock vs Mine---->>>